Are you a widow or widower? I’d love to help you.

 In a beautiful story that I could never have imagined on my own, God brought Anna into my life.
 Over the course of my sabbatical travels, we began a relationship that quickly became apparent to us and everyone that knew and loved us, that this was something very special.

 I ended up moving to the Boston area to join Anna after we got married capping off a whirlwind of a year!
-It’s been an amazing journey to this place and I’m so excited about this next chapter!
+It’s been an amazing journey to this place and I’m so grateful for this next chapter!
 Anna is the gift that I thought I would never have.
 She has demonstrated to me that love and a different future was possible.